We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Travel from Miami to Lima with British Airways

-A super inexpensive way to travel from Miami to Lima, Peru is via British Airway Avios with a cost of only 15,625 Amex Membership Rewards points.
-This economy class award ticket is hardly more than you’d pay for a flight within the continental United States!
+A way to travel from Miami to Lima, Peru is via British Airway Avios with a cost of only 20,000 Amex Membership Rewards points.

 Enjoy British Airways low fees for last minute travel